slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"A man who fears suffering is already suffering from what he fears."
 -- Montaigne*
 > *"Fear is incomplete knowledge."
 -- Agatha Christie*
+> *"Any person capable of angering you becomes your master; ha can anger you only you permit yourself being disturbed by him."
+-- Epictetus*
 -->

 > *"We can easily forgive a child who is afraid of the dark; the real tragedy of life is when men are afraid of the light."